-Occupation: Principal Consultant
+Occupation: Management Consultant

 Qualifications, experience and expertise: Shmuley is a Senior Manager at Pitcher Partners, where he advises clients on information management and business analytics.
-Prior to his current role, Shmuley held senior roles in corporate finance, strategy and development.
+Prior to his current role, Shmuley held senior roles in corporate finance, strategy and informational/ analytics.
 Shmuley is an active volunteer and supporter of local community programs and previously served as a non-executive board member of a large local community and educational organisation.
 Shmuley holds an MBA, a Grad.
 Cert. in Informatics and various professional certifications.

-Special responsibilities: Finance & Audit Committee
+Special responsibilities: Member of Finance & Audit Committee